 To enter into a PPA with us, we’ll need to some information from you so that we can properly tailor the proposed agreement:

-- Any pre-application discussions
+- details of any previous pre-application discussions

-Please note that if the planning proposal is contrary to the council’s adopted policies or national guidance, it will be recommended for refusal.
+Entering into a PPA does not guarantee you a planning approval, and if the planning proposal is contrary to the council’s adopted policies or national guidance, it will be recommended for refusal.